ms-henglu/bicep-types-az/generated/networkcloud/microsoft.networkcloud/2023-05-01-preview/types.md

 * **schedulingExecution**: 'Hard' | 'Soft' | string (Required): The indicator of whether the hint is a hard or soft requirement during scheduling.
 * **scope**: 'Machine' | 'Rack' | string (Required): The scope for the virtual machine affinity or anti-affinity placement hint.
 It should always be "Machine" in the case of node affinity.

+## VirtualMachinePowerOffParameters
+### Properties
+* **skipShutdown**: 'False' | 'True' | string: The indicator of whether to skip the graceful OS shutdown and power off the virtual machine immediately.

 ## VirtualMachineProperties
 ### Properties
 * **adminUsername**: string (Required): The name of the administrator to which the ssh public keys will be added into the authorized keys.